-Test Laboratory for aluminium honeycomb structures: our stringent test procedures guarantee the highest level of accuracy for our customers.
-Tests available include the following:
+Corex Honeycomb’s manufacturing site includes Test Laboratory Facilities.
+Our stringent test procedures guarantee the highest level of accuracy for our customers, enabling us to perform tests on aluminium honeycomb structures.
+Tests available include:

 We use a Universal Test Machine (Inston or LLoyds machine) for each of the above tests.
 The samples are pulled apart at a pre-determined rate (mm per min), the force required to do this is continuously measured and recorded.
 This information is used to assess the strength of the bond.